Flash Gordon Conquers the Universe: Plot

 A deadly plague is ravaging the Earth, known as the Purple Death because of a purple spot left on victims' foreheads.
 Flash Gordon learns that Ming the Merciless is behind the plague when he spots one of Ming's spaceships spreading the "Death Dust" in the Earth's atmosphere.

 Flash Gordon, along with Dr. Alexis Zarkov and Dale Arden, return to the planet Mongo to find a possible cure, first seeking the assistance of their old friend Prince Barin.
-The trio continue to battle Ming and his allies, led by henchman Captain Torch, who has been charged with stopping the Earthlings by any means.
+The trio continues to battle Ming and his allies, led by henchman Captain Torch, who has been charged with stopping the Earthlings by any means.

 The three eventually find an antidote, called Polarite, in Mongo's remote northern Kingdom of Frigia.
 They must now get the cure back to Earth in sufficient quantities to stop the ravaging plague.
 Ming sends in an army of robot bombs, and he succeeds in capturing Zarkov and Dale.
-After their capture, Flash must return to Earth to distribute the antidote by rocketship, the very same way the original Death Dust was first spread.
+After their capture, Flash must return to Earth to distribute the antidote by rocketship, the same way the original Death Dust was first spread.

 Upon his return to Mongo, Flash is able to free Zarkov and Dale.
 They continue their struggles against Ming, Captain Torch, and his men through a series of close encounters, deadly escapes, and rescues, all the while continuing to thwart Ming and his allies.